Nature Strip Maintenance

 - Private stormwater and service connections.

-Because it’s not feasible for Council to maintain all nature strips adjacent to residential properties, we ask that you please maintain yours to a standard that will help contribute to the beautification of the Camden area.
+Because it’s not feasible for Council to maintain all nature strips adjacent to properties, we ask that you please maintain yours to a standard that will help contribute to the beautification of the Camden area.

 Synthetic turf is a surface of synthetic fibres made to look like natural turf.
 The use of synthetic turf for nature strips in the Camden LGA is not supported, as it may cause a range of problems and maintenance issues, such as:

 - Reducing water infiltration and increasing water runoff into our stormwater systems;